vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 ![](images/auth%20source.png)

-3. Go to Atlas Database page and click on **Browse collections** to see your collections, and get the name of the one you plan on making the Vanus Cloud Source connection with.
+3. Go to Atlas Database page and click on **Browse collections** to see your collections, and get the name of the one you plan on making the Vanus Connect Source connection with.
 ![](images/collection%20set.png)

 4. Take note of your collection name.